mashalafzal/Ethics-based-Automated-Negotiation/README.md

 ```

 # How to run the experiment
-To run the experiments, you need Python version 3.9.12 or higher.
-From running code folder, download all_functions.py, negotiation.ipynb and loop.py files.
-In all_functions.py, navigate to the functions generate_user_inputs, generate_profiles and generate_tasks function and define the input size.
-Then, navigate to functions assign_data_to_profiles and craete_task_implication to define the ratio of affected principles.
+* To run the experiments, you need Python version 3.9.12 or higher.
+* From running code folder, download all_functions.py, negotiation.ipynb and loop.py files.
+* In all_functions.py, navigate to the functions generate_user_inputs, generate_profiles and generate_tasks function and define the input size.
+* Then, navigate to functions assign_data_to_profiles and craete_task_implication to define the ratio of affected principles.
+* In loop.py, modify the num_run to desired number for iterations.